 Travelers can bring any type of currency to the island and exchange it for pesos upon arrival, though most travelers choose to bring U.S. dollars or Euros.
 CADECA – the official, state-run money changer in Cuba – will accept many types of currency, including the Mexican peso, Canadian dollar, and more.

 Check out our Ultimate Cuba Packing List to help you pack for your trip – we’re sharing exactly what to bring to Cuba, and what we never travel without.

 The former exchange rate for the CUC was pegged to the U.S. dollar, 1 CUC = 1 USD.
-For the first few months of 2021, the government has continued to accept CUC and allow for people to change their CUC to Cuban pesos, but don’t expect to find it in active use anymore.
+For the first few months of 2021, the government continued to accept CUC and allow people to change their CUC to Cuban pesos.
+This is now no longer the case – CUC bills are now worthless.

 Exchange Money in Cuba

 Unlike other currencies that can be exchanged anywhere in the world, you can’t get Cuban pesos off the island – you’ll have to wait to get it until you arrive and then exchange money in Cuba.
 This means you should bring cash with you to Cuba and exchange it once you arrive.

 At the airport, when you arrive, do NOT immediately change your currency into Cuban pesos.
 At the official money changer at the airport, you’ll get a lower exchange rate.
 Instead, wait until you arrive at your destination – go ahead and pay your taxi driver in foreign currency; they’ll be thrilled by that!